HEALing After the Loss of a Child

 HEAL specializes in perinatal loss, providing support for both parents and their families after the loss of a pregnancy or the death of a baby.
 The program’s professionally trained staff stands ready to assist all families in need, at no cost.
 “But not everyone is open to our help so soon after the loss of a child,” said Sheree Young, HEAL Coordinator.

 “I was angry and resistant at first,” Kevin said of accepting HEAL’s assistance.
 “But they left the door open for me to walk through, and I’m glad they did.”
 Kevin and Crystal appreciated how patient and helpful HEAL representatives were in anticipating the full scope of their needs.
 “They were always there to help me through whatever I was feeling—day or night,” Crystal said.
 “Even today, I can call them and know someone who understands what I’m going through will be there to listen.”

-Sheree, who established the program in 1999, knows about loss.
+Sheree, who established the program in 1998, knows about loss.
 A former Neonatal Nurse, she had a son of her own who was stillborn.
 Shortly afterward, she began counseling others who had experienced the loss of a child.
-“It never gets easier,” said Sheree, referring to the grieving process.
+“The sadness never goes away…it just gets softer over time”, said Sheree, referring to the loss of a child.
 “People who have never experienced the loss find it very difficult to understand that they can only ‘walk with you, not for you.’”

 Celebrating Kelis’ Life

-HEAL provided the Aldridges with DVDs, the baby’s footprints, and photographs—all of which helped create happy memories.
+HEAL provided the Aldridges with numerous mementos, Kelis’ footprints, and photographs—all of which helped create happy memories.
 The couple feels God used HEAL to help them realize that Kelis did have a life.
 They are grateful for all the support and comfort they received from their church, the community, and especially the HEAL program.